moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

-The `Dockerfile`, the `plugins` file, as well as the private key and certificate, must all be in the same directory because the `docker build` command uses the directory that contains the `Dockerfile` as its “build context”.
-Only files contained within that “build context” will be included in the image being built.
+The `Dockerfile`, the `plugins` file, as well as the private key and certificate, must all be in the same directory because the `docker build` command uses the directory that contains the `Dockerfile` as its "build context".
+Only files contained within that "build context" will be included in the image being built.

 ### Building your custom image